ONE OF US.

 Ready to apply?
 Great.
 Our process is all about you showing us who you are, and why you could be a successful Dentons lawyer, a true challenger.

 A typical trainee at Dentons doesn’t exist.
 We don’t want it to.
-Our application process allows you to show us who you really are, beyond grades, qualifications and experience.
-We’ll be looking for global outlook, commercial awareness, enthusiasm, collaboration, drive, innovation and problem solving throughout the process.
+Our goal is to delve beyond your grades, qualifications and experience.
+We’ll be looking for global outlook, commercial awareness, enthusiasm, collaboration, drive, innovation and problem-solving throughout the process.

 If you meet our initial criteria in the application form, next up is our Legal High Potential Assessment.

-To ensure we get a well-rounded view of all our applicants, our Legal High Potential Assessment consists of scenario-based, numerical and verbal questions, and a short video interview.
+To ensure we get a well-rounded view of all our applicants, our Legal High Potential Assessment consists of scenario-based, numerical and verbal questions.